micantoine/svelte-preprocess-cssmodules/README.md

 <p class="red-30_1IC">My red text</p>
 ```

-### Replace only the required class
+### Process required class

-CSS Modules classname are generated to the html class values prefixed by `$style.`.
-The rest is left untouched and will use the default svelte scoped class.
+CSS Modules classname are generated to the html class values prefixed by `$style.` The rest is left untouched and will use the default svelte scoped class.

 *Before*